mediaexplorer74/Easy-Fetch-UWP/README.md

+# EasyFetch

-# EasyFetch for Windows 10 (Mobile) v1.2-alpha
+Easy-Fetch for Windows 10 (Mobile) v1.2-alpha

+## About

+A Simple utility to help users Manage their device with Device Portal, Download Flash Files, Update Cabs, Store Apps and more!

 This great project forked from https://github.com/Empyreal96/Easy-Fetch-UWP.

 Reason: my own edicational purposes (some cool js "injection" mechanics, YT donloader, etc.).
 Draft / Not for production.

-## About

-A Simple utility to help users Manage their device with Device Portal, Download Flash Files, Update Cabs, Store Apps and more!

 ### What's new in v1.2-alpha